Lone Star Treble-O-Lectric Trains

 As indicated above, Mr. Troost has written a most comprehensive book that is considered the Treble-O collectors' "bible" and is a must have for anyone interested in an accurate account of the range offered by Lone Star.
 Contact information can be found in the message archives of Mr. Ambridge's "lonestar_bumper_book_online" Yahoo group.

 Thank you to Allan Crowe who supplied additional information, particularly the different controller items and their catalogue numbers and the number of items sold in the "Locos" and "Treble-O-Trains"/"Impy" series.

 * The Gulliver County buildings, in contrast to the original Treble-O buildings, are made of vinyl and have the following phraseology embossed on the bottom of the base of each building: "LONE*STAR EAGLET SERIES MADE IN ENGLAND IF NECESSARY LEVEL BASE BY WARMING & PLACING ON A FLAT SURFACE GULLIVER COUNTY TOWN & COUNTRY PLANNING" followed by the catalogue number and description of the building.

 * Information for these two headings came from Mr. Ambridge's "Bumper Book" as discussed above.

 These are, more or less, the "official" releases and colours.
-There are variations, according to collector experts and these mainly involve minor casting differences and colour variations (there are light blue and red Mobilgas tankers, as well as the dark blue version, and the yellow 100 ton crane, for example).
+There are variations, according to collector experts (of which I am not) and these mainly involve minor casting differences and colour variations (there are light blue and red Mobilgas tankers, as well as the dark blue version, and the yellow 100 ton crane, for example).
 I will include images of the variations as I get them.

 If anyone has additions or corrections, please contact me: firstname.lastname@example.org